jboooy/ECG-classification-by-TrasformerEncoderModel/README.md

 While successfully achieving high classification accuracy, the predictive accuracy for classes with fewer instances is compromised due to significant imbalances within the dataset.

-Datasets used for training and Evaluation is in  https://www.kaggle.com/datasets/shayanfazeli/heartbeat
+Datasets used for training and Evaluation are in  https://www.kaggle.com/datasets/shayanfazeli/heartbeat